kubevault/kubevault/docs/guides/secret-engines/pki/csi-driver.md

       storageclass.kubernetes.io/is-default-class: "false"
     provisioner: secrets.csi.kubevault.com # For Kubernetes 1.12.x(csi-vault:0.1.0) use -> com.kubevault.csi.secrets
     parameters:
-      ref: demo/vaultapp # namespace/AppBinding, we created this in previous step
+      ref: demo/vault-app # namespace/AppBinding, we created this in previous step
       engine: PKI # vault engine name
-      role: my-pki-role # role name on vault which you want get access
+      role: pki-role # role name on vault which you want get access
       path: pki # specify the secret engine path, default is pki
     ```
    > N.B: If you use csi-vault:0.1.0, use `com.kubevault.csi.secrets` as provisioner name.